william mazza | portfolio

 In performance with the James Brandon Lewis Quintet at Vision 24, Roulette, Brooklyn, NY using a combination of live painting (Corel Painter and a Wacom table) and prepared video to create real-time, improvised projections.
 Photo by Todd Weinstein Photography

-William Mazza is a Brooklyn-based visual artist centered in community-based and collaborative arts with a focus on art-making as a form of popular communication.
+William Mazza is a Brooklyn-based visual artist centered in community-based arts with a focus on art-making as a form of popular communication.
 Exploiting chance operation, collaboration, accumulation, and duration across studio and performative practices, the artist documents the spatial and temporal relationships of people to their environments, scribing a cartography which maps the conceptual boundaries of lived experience.

 all images 2024 © William Mazza